Collectors

 Samurai Collectors are used to receive and transport telemetry from your security controls, network devices or cloud services to the Samurai platform.

-There are three types of collectors:
+There are two types of collectors:

 1. Cloud Collector

-- deployed within the Samurai platform and is used to gather telemetry from cloud services and/or security controls.
-For a cloud collector you simply need to complete the relevant integration.
+- Deployed within the Samurai platform and is used to gather telemetry from cloud services and/or security controls.
+Various use cases exist with differing requirements based on the Product/Service you are integrating with Samurai:

-3. Local Collector
+2. Local Collector

-- deployed within your environment and is used to gather telemetry from your security controls and network devices.
+- Deployed within your environment and is used to gather telemetry from your security controls and network devices.
 We have packaged the local collector to support multiple formats and envionments.

 What type of Collector do you require?